 Is Ecuador Cheap for Backpackers?

 Ecuador can be a cheap, budget travel destination perfect for backpackers.
 With the abundance of inexpensive public transportation, cheap and delicious meals, and an abundance of hostels, Ecuador is truly a backpacker’s paradise.

 Of course, you’ll need to watch your budget – there are plenty of ways to spend your travel dollars here fast if you don’t.
 However, you shouldn’t feel too pinched or restricted on a backpacker’s budget here.

 Is Backpacking in Ecuador Safe?

 Yes, backpacking is safe in Ecuador.
-I lived and worked in Ecuador for 2+ years, moving in both highly touristed areas and areas that almost never see outside visitors, and didn’t have single incident or feel unsafe while there.
+I lived and worked in Ecuador for 2+ years, moving in both highly touristed areas and areas that almost never see outside visitors, and I didn’t have a single incident or feel unsafe while there.